Visyond/website-hugo/site/content/_index.md

   - block:
     - learnMore:
-        - text: >-
-            Hide the complexity of the spreadsheet behind easy-to-use interactive dashboards, exposing only relevant inputs collaborators can ‘play’ with.
-        - text: >-
-            Simplify data gathering by sharing data-entry worksheets with collaborators without exposing the rest of the spreadsheet.
       descr: >-
         Create predictive online dashboards for people to play with the scenarios of the central spreadsheet and stress-test their own assumptions and forecasts so they will be prepared for ‘what will happen if…’
       video: >-